Harone13/Graduiation-Projet/README.md

 #################
-This is a History Project just for reference
+This is a History Project 'Graduiation Project' just for reference
 #################
 Take a look on ERD Folder